saltukalakus/idiomatic-rust-snippets/src/algorithms/dynamic-programming/matrix-chain-multiplication.md

 3. Use a nested loop to calculate the minimum cost for chains of increasing length.
 4. Store the results in a table and use them to build up the solution for the entire chain.

-Here is a simple Rust implementation of the Matrix Chain Multiplication problem using dynamic programming:

 ```rust
 fn matrix_chain_order(p: &[usize]) -> Vec<Vec<usize>> {
     let n = p.len() - 1;